GumbyWiz/CW2024/README.md

 ## New Java Classes

+**Boss**

+**Changes made**

 ## Modified Java Classes

+**Main**

+**Changes made**
+- Most of the screen functions were moved to `ScreenManager`, therefore the main class calls the ScreenManager to handle the main menu when the appliation is running.
+This was because incorporating a fullscreen on the application would be easier if that implementation as on a seperate class completely.

+**Controller**

+**Changes made**

+**Boss**

+**Changes made**
+- Added invincibility logic so that the boss can't take anymore damage until their invincibility runs out.
+- Added `startFlashingEffect` as a way to indicate to the player that the boss is currently invincible until the flashing effect runs out.

 **EnemyPlane**

 **Changes Made**
 - Added invincibility logic so that the enemies can't take anymore damage until their invincibility runs out.
-- Added `startFlashingEffect` as a way to indicate to the player that they are currently invincible until the flashing effect runs out.
+- Added `startFlashingEffect` as a way to indicate to the player that the enemy planes are currently invincible until the flashing effect runs out.

 **UserPlane**